Best Cheap Health Insurance in Oregon (2026)

 • See if you can get discounts.
 Even though subsidies might not be as big next year, you should still see if you qualify.
 Discounts are an easy way to save on health insurance, if you can get them.

-Plans bought through the Oregon health insurance marketplace are required to cover certain services, called essential benefits.
+Plans bought through the marketplace are required to cover certain services, called essential benefits.
 These include services like maternity care, coverage for newborns and mental health services.

 Other protections offered by marketplace plans include limits on the amount you'll pay when you visit the doctor, called an out-of-pocket maximum.
 Plus, companies aren't allowed to deny coverage or charge higher rates based on your health history.